hubmapconsortium/documentation/docs/doc-sitemap-external.md

   - View / Access / Download data (via the Portal)
   - <a href="https://docs.hubmapconsortium.org/faq">HuBMAP FAQ</a>: Frequently Asked Questions about HuBMAP Data, Tools, and related topics.
   - <a href="https://docs.hubmapconsortium.org/about">About HuBMAP</a>: Policies & Procedures, DUA, Protected Data & Access, Citing HuBMAP Data, Funding & Contact info.
   - **Training Materials:** Biomedical technologies such as single-cell and spatial approaches are not common at all institutions of higher education.
-Significant barriers towards making effective use of such data include the lack of available training.
+    - Significant barriers towards making effective use of such data include the lack of available training.
     - HuBMAP has created several self-paced training modules to fill this gap.
-These modules...
+These modules focus on...
-    - Focus on introducing HuBMAP, including technologies & assays used by HuBMAP, HuBMAP metadata, and example use cases.
+      - Introducing HuBMAP, including technologies & assays used by HuBMAP
+      - HuBMAP metadata and example use cases
-    - Demonstrate how to include HuBMAP data in research projects, graduate student theses, and classroom teaching.
+      - Demonstrate how to include HuBMAP data in research projects, graduate student theses, and classroom teaching. <p />

       <details>
       <summary>See <b>Self-paced Training Modules</b></summary>